-We have applied to have our shares listed on the Nasdaq Global Select Market under the symbol "ULCC."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "ULCC."

 We and the selling stockholders have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make because of any of those liabilities.
+The Company has also entered into an agreement with the selling stockholders that includes customary indemnification provisions applicable to this offering.